All Episodes

 It's none of my business what they make, Jay.

-It's certainly none of yours, and it's certainly not Barack Obama's what anybody makes.
+It's certainly none of yours, and it's certainly not Barack Obama's, what anybody makes.

 No, no, no, it's not.

-If you believe in the capitalist system, then you have to erase from your worldview what does somebody need.
+If you believe in the capitalist system, then you have to erase from your worldview what does somebody need?

 It's not about need.

-Capitalism is not about need, it's about providing, it's about growing, it's about opportunity, it is about doing whatever you want to do.
+It is about doing whatever you want to do.

-In Wall Street is.
+Did Wall Street deserve?

 Well, I'll tell you about Wall Street.